j-w-dell/j-w-dell/README.md

 You can find here a few of the repositories I've drawn on in my brief efforts as a computational biophysics research assistant (with Professor Paul Robustelli).
 The rest of my work is private for academic honor and pre-publication confidentiality reasons.
 My primary research efforts over the last several months have been for an organic total synthesis project with Professor Gordon Gribble.

-Graduate school, where I plan to specialize as I start earning a PhD, is my next step.
+Graduate school at the University of Virginia, where I plan to specialize as I start earning a PhD, is my next step.

 You can reach me via [email](mailto:j.wesley.dell@gmail.com).